Heart Attack Grill: Reception

-Heart Attack Grill has deliberately courted controversy as a marketing strategy.
-The restaurant has been criticized and drawn complaints for its revealing uniforms and sexualized portrayal of nurses.
+Heart Attack Grill deliberately courted controversy as a marketing strategy.
+The restaurant was criticized and drawn complaints for its revealing uniforms and sexualized portrayal of nurses.

 Notable customers

-Various competitive eaters and other celebrities have visited the Heart Attack Grill, including the likes of Nikocado Avocado, Hungry Fat Chick, Gabriel "Fluffy" Iglesias, BeardMeatsFood, Brian Shaw and former Nathan's Hotdog Eating Contest champions Takeru Kobayashi, Joey Chestnut, Matt Stonie and Miki Sudo.
+Various competitive eaters and other celebrities visited the Heart Attack Grill, including Adamthewoo, Nikocado Avocado, Gabriel "Fluffy" Iglesias, BeardMeatsFood, Brian Shaw and former Nathan's Hotdog Eating Contest champions Takeru Kobayashi, Joey Chestnut, Matt Stonie and Miki Sudo.

 In television

 The restaurant was featured on an episode of Extreme Pig-outs on the Travel Channel, All You Can Eat on The History Channel, World's Weirdest Restaurants on Food Network Canada, ABC News, on a CBS report with Bill Geist, on Khawatir 10 on MBC, on 7 Deadly Sins on Showtime, on the pilot episode on Fluffy Breaks Even, and The Kyle Files.

 In France, it appeared in an episode devoted to Las Vegas of the television program Drôles de villes pour une rencontre.

 In Spain, it appeared in the 33rd episode of the seventh season of the television program Madrileños por el mundo, dedicated to Las Vegas.
 It was also in the tenth episode of the second season of the television program Viajeros Cuatro, also dedicated to Las Vegas.

+In the 2011-12 American broadcast television season, ABC put into development a sitcom set at a Heart Attack Grill, with Courteney Cox and David Arquette attached as executive producers.
+It did not move forward to pilot or series.